algosup/2022-2023-project-1-smart-signage-Project-1-group/documents/Functional_Specifications.md

 ### 2. Scenarios

-**Scenario 1: Leïla**
-Leïla works at the McDonald's near her home as a cook.
+**Scenario 1: Leïla** works at the McDonald's near her home as a cook.
 With her teammates, they are ready to open, but they are 10 minutes early and customers are waiting for the opening.
 Then, they want to open the fast-food but they don't have any remote to switch on the signage.
 They try to contact their director, and the director, with a message, can activate the signage.

-**Scénario 2: Marc**
-Marc works in an office as a simple employee.
+**Scénario 2: Marc** works in an office as a simple employee.
 The weather is sunny and the signage is on.
 He want to switch off lights or reduce the lighting.
 With his phone, he can send a message to reduce or switch of the light.
 Thanks to this, he was able to carry out an ecological act and thus reduce unnecessary consumption.

 ### 3. Project Target